Adobe XD in 2019: How Far We’ve Come and Where We’re Going

 Performance and quality first as we build for the future

 With all the exciting work we have delivered and are planning on shipping soon, we continue to prioritize performance and quality above any individual feature.
 We’re excited to be continuing the journey of creating the best collaborative design platform for product design teams.
 Make sure to join us at Adobe MAX, either in person or for the live keynote streams, for a host of announcements related to XD.
-And continue to share your feedback on Twitter and User Voice.
+And continue to share your feedback on Twitter.